MonicBuilder/Monic/README.md

       }
     },

-    // If is true, then generated files will be saved
+    // If is `true`, then the generated files will be saved
     // (optional, by default false)
     saveFiles: true,

-    // The path to the generated file (optional)
+    // A path to the generated file (optional)
     file: 'myFiled-compiled.js',

-    // If is true or 'inline', then will be generated a source map
+    // If is `true` or `'inline'`, then will be generated a source map
-    // (optional, by default false)
+    // (optional, by default `false`)
     sourceMaps: true,

-    // The base source map object for the output source map
+    // A base source map object for the output source map
     // (optional)
     inputSourceMap: null,

-    // The path to the generated source map (optional, by default ${file}.map)
+    // A path to the generated source map (optional, by default ${file}.map)
     sourceMapFile: 'myFiled.map',

-    // The root for all URLs in the generated source map (optional)
+    // A root for all URL-s within the generated source map (optional)
     sourceRoot: 'myDir/'
   },

-  function (err, result, {map, decl, url, isExternal}) {
+  (err, result, {map, decl, url, isExternal}) => {
     if (err) {
       throw err;
     }